carbon-design-system/carbon/docs/guides/endgame.md

 ### Release candidate releases

-​ Before our minor releases, we cut Release candidates a week in advance to sanity check our code. ​
+​ Before our minor releases, we cut release candidates a week in advance to sanity check our code. ​

 #### Publishing steps